 Despite the fact that the Greek economy showed early signs of recovery during 2014 for the first time since 2007, there are significant downside risks associated with fiscal gap funding uncertainties (as described earlier) and the low levels of investment and consumption levels, which may undermine in the short-term the pace of recovery.
 The current adverse economic conditions in Greece, including the imposition of capital restrictions, had a negative impact on the liquidity of the Greek banks and raised concerns regarding their solvency position.
-The new ESM Program agreed between Greece and its European partners in August 2015 includes a buffer of up to € 25 bn for the banking sector in order to address potential banks' recapitalization needs of viable banks and resolution costs of non viable banks, in full compliance with EU competition and State Aid rules.
+The new ESM Program agreed between Greece and its European partners in August 2015 includes a buffer of up to € 25 bn for the banking sector in order to address viable banks' recapitalization needs and resolution costs of non viable banks, in full compliance with EU competition and State Aid rules.
+According to the recently released Stress Test results, a significantly lower amount will be required for the recapitalization of the Greek systemic banks.